Paul-Cavain/socialHousingCorporation/README.md

   ### yarn install

 ### 3. Run the React Project
-  ## 1. Start the Development Server
+  ## a.
+Start the Development Server
   Once the dependencies are installed, you can start the development server by running:
   ### npm start